farisachugthai/dotfiles/unix/.config/nvim/annotations.md

 # Annotations

+## runtime

+so this feels like an actual problem

+:echo &rtp

+doesn't display any directories below ~/.config/nvim ....why is that? is that in fact a problem?

 ## speeding nvim up

 I've managed to shave off 3/4s of the time nvim takes to start up with a few